Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Numerical methods

 where $s$ is the number of stages, $a_1+\cdots+a_s=b_1+\cdots +b_s=1$, and the coefficients are chosen to achieve the desired order of convergence $q$.
 Within this framework, a third-order scheme was proposed by Ruth \cite{ruth1983splitting} with coefficients and Neri \cite{neri1987lie} devised an efficient fourth-order scheme using

-Even-order composition methods can be obtained in a systematic fashion by means of the construction technique introduced by Yoshida in \cite{yoshida1990symplectic}, where in particular an eight-stages sixth-order ($s=8,q=6$) method is reported (which we call \texttt{Yoshida6} in what follows).
-For other composition splittings, a valuable practical resource is \cite{auzinger2023splittings}, where coefficients and references of many schemes can be found.
+Even-order composition methods can be obtained in a systematic fashion by means of the construction technique introduced by Yoshida in \cite{yoshida1990symplectic}, where in particular an eight-stages sixth-order ($s=8,q=6$) method is reported (which we call Yoshida6 in what follows).
+A valuable practical resource for these and other composition splittings is \cite{auzinger2023splittings}, where coefficients and references of many schemes can be found.

 It is well known that schemes of the form \eqref{eq:composition_splitting} require some of the coefficients $a_i,b_i$ to be negative when the order is greater than two \cite{goldman1996nonreversible, blanes2005necessity}, so their stability is not guaranteed in irreversible problems which are ill-posed when integrated backwards in time.
 In order to overcome this drawback while still retaining the versatility and accuracy of high-order splitting schemes, De Leo \emph{et al.} \cite{deleo2016affine} have introduced a new type of additive schemes based on affine combinations of Lie-Trotter propagators that avoid negative steps, called \emph{affine time-splitting methods}.
 The construction of affine schemes proceed as follows: given the partial propagators $\phi_A, \phi_B$, define the pair of adjoint {\em Lie--Trotter} propagators as